yharode/Hacktoberfest-2025/CONTRIBUTING.md

-# Contributing to Hacktoberfest 2025
+# Contributing to Hacktoberfest 2025 - Python Edition

-First off, thank you for considering contributing to this project! 🎉
+First off, thank you for considering contributing to this Python project! 🎉🐍

 ## Table of Contents